Exploiting Features and Logits in Heterogeneous Federated Learning: Introduction

 However, all the client models have to be identical in FedAvg.
 The server cannot aggregate and average weights directly if the architectures of the client models are different.
 Maintaining the same architecture across all models may not be feasible, as it is difficult to assure that all clients have the same computation capabilities, particularly in the IoT environment.
 System heterogeneity refers to a system containing devices with heterogeneous capabilities as shown in \figurename~\ref{fig_system_heterogeneity}, which is one of the critical challenges in FL for IoT.
 If the clients with different computation capabilities share the same model architecture, the less capable clients may slow down the training speed.

 Training heterogeneous models in FL can resolve the system heterogeneity problem as a client can select a model architecture suitable for its computation capability.
 We summarize recent studies in \tableautorefname~\ref{tab:methods}.
-Inspired by knowledge distillation (KD)\cite{KD}, several studies \cite{FedMD}\cite{FedAUX}\cite{RHFL}\cite{FCCL} have attempted to manage heterogeneous models in FL.
+Inspired by knowledge distillation (KD)\citep{hinton2015distilling}, several studies \citep{li2019fedmd}\citep{sattler2021fedaux}\citep{fang2022robust}\citep{huang2022learn} have attempted to manage heterogeneous models in FL.
 The clients distill knowledge, referred to as logits, from local training, and communicate with each other by logits rather than gradients in these algorithms.
-FedMD \cite{FedMD} incorporates logits derived from a large publicly available dataset.
-The clients can obtain data features from logits and their own private datasets.
-FedAUX\cite{FedAUX} uses unsupervised pre-training on unlabeled auxiliary data to initialize heterogeneous models in distributed training.
-RHFL\cite{RHFL} deploys the basic knowledge distillation method on the unlabeled public dataset and utilizes the symmetric cross-entropy loss function to compute the weights of different clients in the KD process.
-FCCL\cite{FCCL} constructs a cross-correlation matrix on the global unlabeled dataset to exchange information from clients and utilizes KD to alleviate catastrophic forgetting.
+Logits are the raw, unnormalized output values produced by the last layer in a neural network, before being passed through the last activation function like softmax, representing the model predictions for each class. \figurename~\ref{fig_client_models} illustrates the position of logits in a neural network.
+In FL, FedMD \citep{li2019fedmd} incorporates logits derived from a large publicly available dataset.
+The clients can obtain data features from logits because these logits encode the confidence scores of client models for each class or category, containing rich information about the input data \citep{guo2017calibration}.
+MocoSFL \citep{li2023mocosfl} introduces a mechanism that utilizes replay memory on features to enhance KD and MoCo functions \citep{chen2021empirical}, a contrastive framework, in model heterogeneous FL.
+FedAUX\citep{sattler2021fedaux} uses unsupervised pre-training on unlabeled auxiliary data to initialize heterogeneous models in distributed training.
+RHFL \citep{fang2022robust} deploys the basic knowledge distillation method on the unlabeled public dataset and utilizes the symmetric cross-entropy loss function to compute the weights of different clients in the KD process.
+FCCL \citep{huang2022learn} constructs a cross-correlation matrix on the global unlabeled dataset to exchange information from clients and utilizes KD to alleviate catastrophic forgetting.
+HypeMeFed \citep{shin2024effective} introduces a hyper-network and KD approach to generate weights for heterogeneous models in federated learning.
 However, a significant disadvantage of the above methods is that the server has to possess a public dataset, which may not be feasible due to data availability and privacy issues.
 It can also be difficult for the server to collect sufficient data with the same distribution as the private datasets in the clients.